High School Core Subjects

 Spanish 3 consists of advanced vocabulary and advanced grammar in order to express ideas that much more precisely in the Spanish language.
 The emphases are the abilities to write in Spanish, speak in Spanish, read in Spanish, and understand spoken Spanish.
 Making the Spanish language relevant to the students is the priority.

-The primary objective for this course is to increase student’s awareness of all that Immanuel High School has to offer.
+* The primary objective for the in class portion of the course is to increase student’s awareness of all that Immanuel High School has to offer.
 Including topics such as exploration of on-campus programs, reviewing the student handbook, restorative discipline, individual strengths assessment, college and career readiness guides, digital citizenship, social media appropriate use, creating a digital portfolio, library resource training, Khan Academy and College Board accounts, and viewing the past, present, and future from a Christian perspective.

 This course is an introduction to the language and applications of algebra, including development of the real number system, variables, mathematical expressions, linear equations, problem solving, inequalities, polynomials, special products and factoring, graphs, relations and functions, quadratic equations, rational and radical expressions, and basic statistics and probability.